 - Turn off the flame and begin assembling the flatbread pizzas on a section of parchment paper.

-- Brush olive oil over the tops of the flatbread pieces, careful to reach to the edge.
+- Brush olive oil over the tops of the flatbread pieces, being careful to reach to the edges.

 - Sprinkle ¼ cup of shredded mozzarella over each.